amuller/checkero/README.md

 A Clojure code similarity search tool.

 Checkero finds common Clojure source code inside a set of directories.
 It is primarily intended to study how Clojure learners write functions.
 As a side effect, you can find if students have honestly completed their homework.
 It could also be used to find commonly used patterns in code that require refactoring.
 The algorithm uses a state-of-the-art tree distance function that quickly finds common tree patterns.
-It analyzes the syntactical structure of the program and finds similar expressions.
+It analyzes the syntactical structure of Clojure programs and finds similar expressions.